spiral/docs/docs/en/advanced/telemetry.md

 # Advanced — Application Telemetry

-The Spiral framework is a powerful tool for building microservices.
+Spiral is a powerful tool for building microservices.
 One of its key features is the `spiral/telemetry` component, which enables you to collect and send application metrics to a telemetry server or logs.
 This component provides a flexible and robust solution for gathering performance data and monitoring your microservices.